 Medical Assistant Diploma Program

-The Medical Assistant program instructs students in both clerical and clinical skills.
+The Medical Assisting program instructs students in both clerical and clinical skills.
 Classes include instruction on taking vital signs, drawing blood, maintaining patient records, billing and other skills related to patient care.
-The curriculum also includes courses to help you develop communication and critical thinking skills.
-The program includes a 160-hour externship designed to gain hands-on experience, following the completion of all required course work.
+The program also includes courses to help you develop communication and critical thinking skills.
+The program requires a 160-hour externship designed to help you gain hands-on experience, following the completion of all required course work.

 Medical assistants work under the supervision of a nurse, doctor or other healthcare provider.
 They are typically responsible for tasks like taking vital signs, administering medication, drawing blood, scheduling, billing, assisting with minor surgical procedures and performing laboratory tests.
 During a patient’s visit, they are often the first and last contact a patient has with the staff.

-Medical assistants can work in a variety of healthcare settings, including hospitals, clinics, physician offices and nursing homes.
+Medical assistants could work in a variety of healthcare settings, including hospitals, clinics, physician offices and nursing homes.

-With an aging population which continues to increase, the demand for skilled workers in the healthcare industry will also rise.
+Demand for medical assistants is expected to grow by 14% though 2024.1 With an aging population which continues to increase, the demand for skilled workers in the healthcare industry will also rise.
 Stautzenberger College can prepare you to join this exciting and in-demand field.
-Demand for medical assistants is expected to grow by 14% with 262,100 new job openings though 2024.1